 Roman Marble Oscillum

-An ancient Roman marble oscillum, a disc suspended from a colonnade, with a dancing maenad with thrysos and billowing drapery on one side and a nude male figure with lantern and exaggerated phallus on the other.
+An ancient Roman marble oscillum, a disc suspended from a colonnade, carved in low relief with an ecstatic dancing maenad in billowing drapery holding a thrysos on one side; a male figure with lantern and exaggerated phallus and purse next to an amphora on the other.

 Ca. 1st century AD.